TSC Project Roles¶

 Contributor: anyone in the community that contributes code or documentation to the project.
 Contributors may become Collaborators by approval of the existing Collaborators and Maintainers of the particular code base areas or subsystems.

 A Contributor is a developer who wishes to contribute to the project, at any level.
-Contributors who show dedication and skill are rewarded with additional rights and responsibilities.

 Contributors are granted the following rights and responsibilities: